dock108/dotai/docs/archive/PLAYLIST_MVP.md

 ## AI Curation MVP (Legacy)

+> **Status**: Deprecated – historical reference only.
+For the current Sports Highlight Channel implementation, see `docs/highlight-mvp.md` and `docs/HIGHLIGHTS_API.md`.

 > **Note**: This document describes the original playlist-web MVP.
 For the new Sports Highlight Channel feature, see `docs/highlight-mvp.md` and `docs/HIGHLIGHTS_API.md`.

 Topic + length → intentional YouTube playlist.
 This MVP wires a simple UI to an orchestrated backend that: